SysKitTeam/docs-point/governance-and-automation/automated-workflows/inactive-workspaces-admin.md

 For details on how collaborators can [**resolve Inactive Workspaces tasks**, navigate to the following article](../../point-collaborators/resolve-governance-tasks/inactive-workspaces.md).

 ## SharePoint Site Archival Options

 With the introduction of the Microsoft 365 Archive option, there are some key differences you should keep in mind when choosing how to archive a workspace.

-Here's a few things you should keep in mind when it comes to the archive feature both in Microsoft 365 and Syskit Point:
+Here are a few things you should keep in mind when it comes to the archive feature both in Microsoft 365 and Syskit Point:

 * **Microsoft 365 Archive** allows site-level archiving of SharePoint sites.
 When a site is archived, it is moved into a storage tier designated for archived sites, pausing active user access but retaining compliance settings.

 * **Microsoft 365 Archive** [charges site reactivation at a per-GB rate](https://learn.microsoft.com/en-us/microsoft-365/archive/archive-pricing?view=o365-worldwide).

-* When **Syskit Point archives workspaces**, the workspace is put into a **read-only state**, access to the workspace is removed for members and/or owners, permission inheritance is restored on all objects, all memberships on the workspace are removed in Microsoft 365 but saved in the Syskit Point database to support the restore action.
+* When **Syskit Point archives workspaces**, the workspace is put into a **read-only state**, access to the workspace is removed for members and/or owners, permission inheritance is restored on all objects, and all memberships on the workspace are removed in Microsoft 365 but saved in the Syskit Point database to support the restore action.

 * **Restoring a read-only workspace** that was archived through Syskit Point **does not create any additional costs**.